CPJE Eligibility, Registration, and Cost

 • Be at least 18 years old.

-• Have graduated from an Accreditation Council for Pharmacy Education (ACPE)-accredited college of pharmacy or a pharmacy school recognized by the Board, or graduated from a foreign school of pharmacy and obtained Foreign Pharmacy Graduate Examination Committee (FPGEC®) certification.
+• Have graduated from an Accreditation Council for Pharmacy Education (ACPE)-accredited college of pharmacy or a pharmacy school recognized by the board, or graduated from a foreign pharmacy school and obtained Foreign Pharmacy Graduate Examination Committee (FPGEC®) certification.

-• Have completed at least 150 semester hours of collegiate credit, 90 of which must be from a school of pharmacy.
+• Have completed at least 150 semester hours of college credit, 90 of which must be from a pharmacy school.

 • Have completed at least 1,500 hours of pharmacy practice experience as an intern or have worked as a licensed pharmacist in another state for one year for a minimum of 900 hours.